matheusoch/amazon-product-analytics-dashboard/README.md

 # How to Open

-1. Download the repository.
+1. Clone or download this repository.
-2. Open `Amazon_Product_Analytics_Dashboard.pbix` using Power BI Desktop.
+2. Open **Amazon_Product_Analytics_Dashboard.pbix** using Microsoft Power BI Desktop.
-3. Interact with the report pages and filters.
+3. Explore the report pages using the interactive filters and visualizations.

 ---